 Post-Click Conversions occur when a user is served an ad, clicks on it and then converts on your site within a set period.
 This set period is usually referred to as a lookback window (30 days is the most common window used).

 Post-View Conversions occur when a user is served an ad and didn’t click it.
 They later returned your site (via some other path) and converted within a set period.

 To add more color here, let’s use car shopping as an analogy.

 Scenario 1: You visit a car dealership without having done any research on which car is best for you.
 So, you chat with a salesperson about your options and then make your purchase.
 Chatting with the salesperson is the main driver of your purchase, not any action that came before this.
-This is similar to a post-click conversion where your click is considered the main driver of your conversion.
+This is similar to a post-click conversion in which your click is considered the main driver of your conversion.

 Scenario 2: You research cars for weeks online.
 You then visit a car dealership, bypass talking to a salesperson (because you already know what you want) and make your purchase.
-This is similar to a post-view conversion where your previous exposure to a brand is considered the main driver of your conversion.
+This is similar to a post-view conversion in which your previous exposure to a brand is considered the main driver of your conversion.

 Why is post-click more common?

 Post-click is more historically rooted in paid advertising — it’s the first type people used for PPC.¹

 Also, post-click has anecdotally been considered more valuable because a click is a clear indicator of a someone's interest.
 Someone had a question or wanted something, saw your ad and determined that your offering was helpful.
 It's a straightforward conversion path, giving the advertiser simple insight into what’s working or not working, similar to last-touch attribution.